armbian/documentation/docs/User-Guide_Board-Support-Rules.md

 * maintainer must have physical access to the SBC they are supporting
 * maintainer can operate under pseudonym but must [reveal his identity](https://www.armbian.com/update-data/) to Armbian management
 * maintainer should attend [developers meetings](https://forum.armbian.com/events/) held every Wednesday 7:00 PM CET
-* when whole support burden is carried by maintainer of Armbian, it will be labelled as "Pro bono"
+* when whole support burden is carried by maintainer and Armbian team, it will be labelled as "Pro bono"

 Additional Caveats: